frankbille/frankbille.github.io/blog/2021-06-08-new-website/index.md

 narrow it down:

 - Raw HTML/CSS should be the result.
 Only JavaScript that I write myself is allowed, with no framework overhead.
-- Able to write the content in Markdown to make it easier for me to focus on the content when writing content.
+- Ability to write the content in Markdown to make it easier for me to focus on the content.
   I rarely use big fancy word processors like Word or Google Docs, as I tend to be distracted by all the options available.
   Instead, I use a simple text editor.
 - Should be hosted on GitHub Pages and be able to use GitHub Actions to generate the site.